Sour Power! 20+ Fermented Food Recipes for Vegans

 Get the recipe here.

-4. Banana Split Kefir Smoothie
+4. Kefir Smoothie

-Whilst kefir is typically sold as a drink, it can have more of a yogurt-like consistency, so it works well in this smoothie recipe.
+Whilst kefir is typically sold as a drink, it can have more of a yogurt-like consistency.
+So it works well in this smoothie recipe.
 The whipped cream may feel a little indulgent, so you could also serve this up as a gut-healing dessert, too!

 Get the recipe here.

-Fermented Food Recipes for Vegans
+Vegan Fermented Food Recipes

 5. Orange Ginger Carrot Kvass